miyamot0/BayesianModelSelector/README.md

 1.0.0.22

 ### Acknowledgements and Credits
-The Bayesian Model Simulator uses a number of open source projects to work properly:
+The Bayesian Model Selector uses a number of open source projects to work properly:
 * R - The open-sourced statistical package
 * RdotNet - A R interop library facilitating a C# bridge to the R binaries
 * nls Package for R: Curve-fitting methods